-I love the eerie silence of this image.
+I love the eerie silence of today’s image.
 It screams, “Something nefarious is about to happen!”
 If you look very carefully, you are not alone.
 A person and a dog are up ahead.
 Are they walking toward you or away from you?
 Do they scare you, or will they come to your aid?
 I can’t wait to hear about the stories this image inspires.

 #vss: very short story